jpuente/almanac/ephemeris/create/README.md

 ### Build

-To compile and build the program:
+Use Alire to compile and build the program:
 ```sh
 cd create
 alr build